Convert multiEnrichMap mem output to EnrichmentMap emap

 or using a custom value.

-A node clustering function is applied by default, which may help define suitable subgroups of nodes.
-When defined, the clusters are used to define nodegroups for edge bundling.
+A node community detection function is applied by default which may help visualize subgroups of nodes.
+When defined, the communities are used to define nodegroups for edge bundling.

 See also